-Scope: Manage ongoing public and stakeholder communications and engagement. -------- --
+Scope: Manage ongoing public and stakeholder communications and engagement.
+Monthly Highlights: Continued to provide updates regarding Project work, including notification to residents, businesses, and stakeholders.
+Notifications were posted to the website, emailed to local residents and business associations, hand-delivered to downtown New Westminster businesses and sent to the email subscription list.

-Monthly Highlights:
+The Project team communicated traffic impacts, including overnight closures of Highway 17 and 112/111a Avenue in Surrey, overnight closures of Columbia Street between McBride Boulevard and Elliot Street, and sidewalk construction on Royal Avenue in New Westminster.

-- Continued to provide updates regarding Project work, including notification to residents, businesses, and stakeholders.
-Notifications were posted to the website, emailed to local residents and business associations, hand-delivered to downtown New Westminster businesses and sent to the email subscription list. - The Project team communicated traffic impacts, including a closure of the Pattullo Bridge and overnight and full closures of Front Street in New Westminster. - The Project team met with downtown New Westminster businesses to provide a Project and construction update. - The Project team attended Car Free Day in Surrey to share information and answer questions about the Project. - An information bulletin was issued regarding the new Highway 17 / Old Yale Road Overpass art installation, and the Project's First Nations cultural recognition program.
+The Project team attended the Fridays on Front event in New Westminster to share information and answer questions about the Project.